 From this I have learned that when you struggle together against great odds, you can build a powerful, trusting relationship, and you will never be the same after sharing struggles like this.

-Thirteen years later we still face many health challenges, but we know we will face them together and we will find a way to win.
+Thirteen years later we still face many health challenges, but we know we will face them together until the end.